Incontinence

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will have increased your understanding of incontinence assessment and treatment.
 Specific learning objectives to address potential knowledge gaps include:

-- Discuss the impact of incontinence on individuals.
+• Discuss the impact of incontinence on individuals.

-- Identify the different types of incontinence.
+• Identify the different types and causes of incontinence.

-- Describe the process of conducting a urinary incontinence assessment.
+• Describe the process of conducting a urinary incontinence assessment.

-- Summarize treatment options for urinary incontinence.
+• Summarize treatment options for urinary incontinence.

-- Discuss assessment, diagnosis, and interventions for bowel incontinence.
+• Discuss assessment, diagnosis, and interventions for bowel incontinence.

 INTRODUCTION

 Incontinence can be a silent and debilitating condition.
 It can affect individuals in all age groups and walks of life.
 The classic picture may be of elderly patients in nursing facilities struggling with frequent episodes of bowel and bladder incontinence and wearing diapers.
 However, this does not tell the full story.
 Many individuals who are pursuing careers, participating in family activities, and involved in their communities struggle with incontinence on a daily basis.
-It is estimated that incontinence affects about 33 million people in the United States (NAFC, 2019b).

 The definition of bowel incontinence, also known as fecal incontinence or accidental bowel leakage, is loss of normal control of the bowel.
 Bowel incontinence is associated with diminished awareness of rectal fullness and diminished ability to control the urge to defecate or pass gas until an appropriate time and place is available.